yushaushaibu/pics-app/README.md

 - key props implementation.

 `4.
 Ref System`
-React Ref is the method of accessing DOM element directly in React instead of using the "document.querySelector('img');
+React Ref is the method of accessing single DOM element directly in React instead of using the "document.querySelector('img');

 ref is a Javascript object which contains the properties of the element (ex. img, h1 etc) `{ current: img }`. `current` is a property of ref object that references the DOM node.